KhronosGroup/glTF/specification/README.md

 > Note: glTF 1.0 only supports animating node transforms.
 A future version of the specification may support animating arbitrary properties, such as material colors and texture transform matrices.

 All animations are stored in the `animations` dictionary property of the asset.
 An animation is defined as a set of channels (the `channels` property), a set of parameterized inputs (`parameters`) representing the key frame data, and samplers that interpolate between the key frames (the `samplers` property).
+All parameters must have the same number of elements.

 The following example defines an animating camera node.